-How to reduce size Start early, take inventory of what you have, sort and order, consider sentimental items, don't do it all at once, sell what you don't need, think about your new lifestyle.
-When I lived in a 400-square-foot apartment, I would buy things when I needed them.
-I have maintained this habit ever since.
-I used to buy paper towels and tissues in bulk, which meant I needed space to store what hadn't been used yet.
+Start early, take inventory of what you have, sort and order, consider sentimental items, don't do it all at once, sell what you don't need, think about your new lifestyle - these are all great ways to reduce size without compromising on what matters most.